MariaTheCoder/learningJournal/freeCodeCamp.md

 ## January 25th

 Today I did more lessons on FreeCodeCamp.
 I am very close to the final tasks which can qualify me for my first certificate, in responsive web design!

+## January 28th

+I finished the curriculum of the "Responsive Web Design" course and started working on the first code challenge to qualify for a certificate.
+There are minimum requirements to pass the test, however, I try to add my own style to the challenge.
+I started on it today but did not have time to finish it.